Lori Henry: Early life

 Henry grew up in the Seattle, Washington area and attended Shorewood High School in Shoreline, Washington where she was a star soccer player for the T-Birds.

 University of North Carolina

 Henry attended the University of North Carolina from 1986 to 1989 and helped the Tar Heels to three national women's soccer championships.
 Henry was twice selected first team All-America.
 She was also selected to Soccer America's All-Decade Team in 1990.

 Playing career

 International

 In 1985, Henry was a member of the first women's national soccer team the U.S. fielded.
 She played for the United States women's national soccer team from 1985 to 1991, including three years as captain.
 In 1991, she was part of the team that won the first Women's World Cup in China.

 Coaching career

-Henry began her coaching career as an assistant at UNC-Greensboro and later served as the head women's soccer coach at Ohio State University for four years.
+Henry began her coaching career as an assistant at UNC-Greensboro and moved in 1993 to become the head women's soccer coach at Ohio State University for four years.
+She later returned to Shoreline, Washington, and taught physical education at Kellogg Middle School.